 - 1. Turn off heaters and galley equipment. - 2.
 Extinguish all cigarettes, pipes, etc. - 3.
-Stop engine and turn battery switch to "off". - 4.
-Close all hatches and ports to prevent entry of fumes.

-5. Do not attempt to take on fuel in rough water or inclement weather, as water might enter through the deck plate.

-6. Avoid fueling after dark or in poorly lighted areas.

-7. Maintain continuous contact between the nozzle and the deck plate fitting to eliminate the possibility of static electric discharge while filling.

-8. Take on only gallonage anticipated by the fuel gauge.
+Stop engine and turn battery switch to OFF. - 4 Close all hatches and ports to prevent entry of fumes. - 5 Do not attempt to take on fuel in rough water or inclement weather, as water might enter through the deck plate. - 6.
+Avoid fueling after dark or in poorly lit areas. - 7.
+Maintain continuous contact between the nozzle and the deck plate fitting to eliminate the possibility of static electric discharge while filling. - 8.
+Take on only gallonage anticipated by the fuel gauge.
 Do not overfill to point where fuel remains in fill hose.

+TAYANA-42 NO. 185 FUEL SPLY PLUMBING

+FIGURE 1V - 1

+FUEL SUPPLY PLUMBING

+DIAGRAM

+FIGURE IV - 2 FLUID PLUMBING SYSTEM

+1982 Tayana V42CC Hull #52

 - 9. Wipe up or wash down spills after replacing and tightening deck plate cap. - 10.
-Open all hatches, air bilges, and operate blower before starting engine or relighting galley stove.
-Turn batteries "on". - 11.
+Open all hatches, air bilges, and operate blower before starting engine or re-lighting galley stove.
+Turn batteries ON. - 11.
 See engine manual for "bleeding" procedures.

-Another note worth mentioning is to acquire your fuel from a reliable source.
-A diesel engine requires clean fuel; water and dirt being its worst enemy.
+NOTE: Acquire your fuel from a reliable source.
+A diesel engine requires clean fuel; water and dirt are the engine's worst enemy.
 Keep a clean and tight fuel system, and you will have a most reliable engine.